 First, call your insurance broker or agent and report the water damage.
 You can expect to discuss these questions and issues:

 2 — Hire Micro Clean Restoration

-Hire Micro Clean Restoration to clean up the water and make repairs as needed to your house.
+Hire Micro Clean Restoration to test for mold and to clean up the water.

 A thorough and fast cleanup will help avoid mold growth.
 If you wait too long and mold growth starts, cleanup costs will increase significantly.
 This is what you should be looking for: